20 Bank Accounts for Bad Credit for March 2023

 • Overdraft protection up to $200

-GO2bank is a neobank developed by Green Dot, a financial technology company.
 The bank offers a checking account with savings subaccounts known as vaults, and the best part is that there is no minimum balance required to open an account online.

 The savings account offers an attractive 4.50% APY on savings up to $5,000.
 Additionally, you can deposit cash at any of the 90,000 retail locations or withdraw funds from any of the 19,000 fee-free ATMs.
-You can also use the mobile app’s check deposit feature to deposit checks directly into your checking account.

-With direct deposit, you can even receive your pay up to 2 days early or your government benefits up to 4 days early.
+With direct deposit, you can even receive your pay up to 2 days early or your government benefits up to 4 days faster.
 Opt-in for overdraft protection and be eligible for up to $200 in coverage with eligible direct deposits.

 Responsible use of the GO2bank Secured Visa Credit Card can also help you build your credit over time.